tmking/zsh-bundler-path-helper/README.md

 ## Notes

 * `bundler-path-helper` should coexist peacefully with RVM since it only activates if the current directory's bundle was installed into a manually specified location.
+This isn't something you would typically do if you're using an RVM gemset.
 * `bundler-path-helper` is run immediately after every command.
 It is lightweight enough that you shouldn't notice any additional lag.